rust-lang/rust/references.md

 From this view, every value in Rust has a unique *path* in the tree of ownership.
 References to a value can subsequently be interpreted as a path in this tree.
-Of particular interest are *prefixes*: `x` is a prefix of `y` if `x` owns `y`
+Of particular interest are *ancestors* and *descendants*: if `x` owns `y`, then `x` is an *ancestor* of `y`, and `y` is a *descendant* of `x`.
+Note that this is an inclusive relationship: `x` is a descendant and ancestor of itself.

-However much data doesn't reside on the stack, and we must also accommodate this.
+Tragically, plenty of data doesn't reside on the stack, and we must also accommodate this.
 Globals and thread-locals are simple enough to model as residing at the bottom of the stack (though we must be careful with mutable globals).
 Data on the heap poses a different problem.

-If all Rust had on the heap was data uniquely by a pointer on the stack, then we can just treat that pointer as a struct that owns the value on the heap.
+If all Rust had on the heap was data uniquely owned by a pointer on the stack, then we can just treat that pointer as a struct that owns the value on the heap.
 Box, Vec, String, and HashMap, are examples of types which uniquely own data on the heap.